-While you' ll have to take the salvage dealer's word for where the piece came from (see sidebar on this page), you can be more discerning about other matters, particularly the item's suitability and condition.
+While you' ll have to take the salvage dealer's word for where the piece came from, you can be more discerning about other matters, particularly the item's suitability and condition.
 Falk likens shopping for salvage to buying a used car.
 "You want to walk around and kick the tires a little," he says.
 Given that most salvaged house parts are made of wood, consider if the species, patina, and finish are a good match for your own home.
 Any painted wood probably contains at least some lead-based paint and all the health hazards that accompany it.
 In fact, many salvage dealers won't carry painted wood for that reason.

 As for condition, if you're buying, say, exterior doors and windows, check how weathered they are and that all parts move easily.
 "With doors and flooring, see how many nail holes have been pounded into the wood," says Falk.
 "Have the floorboards been re-sanded, and if so, how many times?"
 One more sanding may leave you with nothing but the tongue and groove underneath.
 Look for any breaks, splits, or signs of rotting wood, and consider if the sizes, especially the thicknesses of older floorboards, fit your space.
 Most importantly, check for missing pieces.
 For instance, "you can always find parts for the interior workings of an antique light fixture, but the ornamental bits are hard to match," says Falk.